jrfnl/clearPHP/rules/no-global.md

 ```

 Using `global` keyword or `$GLOBALS` variable makes spotting global variables in a local context quite difficult.

 ## Rule Details

-This rule is aimed at preventing the use of global variables in the code.
+This rule is aimed at preventing the use of global variables in code.

-The following codes are considered warnings:
+The following patterns are considered warnings:

 ```php
 <?php